 As for the price, a ferry from Athens to Santorini costs around 20 € to 70 €.
 What’s more, it will take you to Santorini in 5 to 8 hours, depending on its type (regular or high speed).

-As for the ferry companies serving itineraries to Santorini, Blue Star Ferries, SeaJets and Golden Star ferries are the main ones.
+As for the ferry companies traveling to Santorini, Blue Star Ferries, SeaJets, Hellenic Seaways, and Golden Star ferries are the main ones.

 Blue Star Ferries

-Blue Star Ferries has a morning route from Piraeus to Santorini all year round.
-This may be a lifesaver for you if you’re planning to travel to Santorini off season!
+Blue Star ferries have a morning route to Santorini all year round.
+This may be a lifesaver for you if you’re planning to travel to Santorini off-season!

-The ferry departs from Piraeus Port at 7.25 and arrives in Santorini, 7 and a half hours later, at 14.55.
-It may also make stops to Paros, Naxos and Ios, before reaching Santorini.
+The ferry departs from Piraeus Port at 7.25 and arrives at Santorini, 7 and a half hours later, at 14.55.
+It may also make stops to Paros, Naxos, and Ios, before reaching Santorini.

 You’re lucky, cause there is an option for you!
 Blue Star Ferries has an evening route to Santorini 3-4 times per week that will get you to Santorini after midnight.